department-of-veterans-affairs/vets-website/README.md

 ### Requirements

 If you don't have Xcode installed (for OS X), install from the Mac App store.
-Once installed, add command line tools by going to Preferences > Downloads > Components
+Once installed, add command line tools by going to Preferences > Downloads > Components.

 Next, you will need [Ruby](https://www.ruby-lang.org).
 You may consider using a Ruby version manager such as